agektmr/PortableCache/README.md

 ### Responsive images

-You can load responsive image by using `src-set` semantics to `img[data-cache-url]`.
+You can load responsive image by using `srcset` semantics to `img[data-cache-url]`.
 NOT IMPLEMENTED YET.